joshbegley/nyt-latest/README.md

 **Russia’s most aggressive ransomware group disappeared.
 It’s unclear who disabled them.**\
 `REvil, blamed for some of the most audacious attacks on the United States, suddenly cannot be found — even their negotiations with victims stopped.
-It is unclear is Russia or America disabled them.`\
+It is unclear if Russia or America disabled them.`\
 https://nytimes.com/2021/07/13/us/politics/russia-hacking-ransomware-revil.html?searchResultPosition=1

 **What’s at Stake in the Fight Over Voting Rights**\